 Given the relationship between working memory and task-switching, the goal of the present study was to investigate how different task-switching contexts would affect working memory processes.
 In doing so, we compared error rates and RTs for predictive trial sequencing via alternating runs (e.g., CV-CV-OE-OE-CV-CV) to random task switching (e.g., CV-OE-OE-OE-CV-OE).
 Overall, we expected that mean error rates and RTs would be higher on switch blocks (regardless of presentation sequence) relative to pure blocks, given that pure blocks only require participants to engage a single task-set.
 Within switch blocks, we expected that participants would be particularly impacted whenever switching occurred at non-predictive intervals due to the lack of a discernable pattern that prevents expectancies of upcoming trials.
 Given the increased difficulty of random switching, we anticipated that participants would produce greater error rates and have slower RTs when switching was random than predictive.

-Regarding switch costs, Minear & Shah (2008) reported higher local switch costs on predictive versus random switching but higher global costs when switching was random vs. predictive.
-However, given that local switch costs reflect reconfiguration process, it is likely that random switching would increase these switch costs, as the unpredictable nature of this task should be particularly taxing these reconfiguration processes.
+Regarding switch costs, Minear & Shah (2008) reported higher local switch costs on predictive versus random switching but higher global costs when switching was random versus predictive.
+However, given that local switch costs reflect reconfiguration process, we suggest that random switching would instead produce an increase in local switch costs, as the unpredictable nature of random sequencing should be particularly taxing for working memory processes relative to predictive alternating runs.
 For global switch costs, however, we expected an increase when switching followed the predictable, alternating-runs sequencing.
 This is because, in addition to maintaining multiple task-sets, the alternating-runs sequencing also requires participants to attend to the position of each trial and update the position as the sequence advances.
 This additional monitoring is more likely to tax attention and working memory processes due to continuous updating as the trial sequence progresses.
 Thus, we anticipated a dissociation between local and global switch costs for each trial sequencing.
 Finally, any increases in RTs following random switching were also expected to occur in the tail of the distribution, as these trials are likely to be the most impacted by attentional lapses.
 Therefore, random switching was expected to produce exaggerated responses in the slowest bins in the Vincentile plots and tau in the ex-gaussian analysis.

 Method